-If you want to use SmartSense 1.3.0 with Ambari 2.0 or in a non-Ambari installation, you can download it from the Tools tab of the Hortonworks support portal (https://support.hortonworks.com).
+If you want to use SmartSense 1.4.x with Ambari version 2.4.x, you must first download it from the Tools tab of the Hortonworks support portal (https://support.hortonworks.com).

 To install SmartSense, follow these steps:

 - 1. Install the SmartSense package on the Ambari server host: - RHEL, CentOS, or SLES: